 Locals

 In Terraform, a local variable assigns a name to an expression and makes it easy for the user to utilize it.
-Typically, in any programming language, when you have a complex expression, you don’t want to write it a million times throughout your code.
-You are usually defining a variable that holds it or a function that implements it.
+Typically, you don’t want to write a complex expression multiple times throughout your code in any programming language.
+You usually define a variable that holds it or a function that implements it.

-Local variables work similarly to that, and they can be used in conjunction with resource and datasource attributes to build complex expressions.
+Local variables work similarly, and they can be used in conjunction with resource and datasource attributes to build complex expressions.

 Example Local: